jonegil/gui-with-gio/egg_timer/06_button_low_margin.md

 ## Comments

-*Some metaphors are useful*, remember?
-The above is like a donut with a button in the center.
-Sorry, I couldn´t help myself.
+The above is like a donut with a button in the center. *Some metaphors are useful*, remember?

 ![Button inside inset](06_button_inside_inset.jpeg)